humilis/humilis/README.md

 ```

 Every reference must have a `parser` key that identifies the parser that
 should be used to parse the reference.
-The optional key `parameters` allows
+There are also two option keys:

-you to pass parameters to the reference parser.
-You can pass either named
+* `parameters`: allows you to pass parameters to the reference parser.
+You can
-parameters (as a dict) or positional arguments (as a list).
-More information
+   pass either named parameters (as a dict) or positional arguments (as a
+   list).

+* `priority`: the parsing priority.
+Parameters with a lower value in `priority`
+  will be parsed before parameters with a higher value.
+This allows some
+  reference parsers to refer internally to other parameters within the same
+  layer.
+For example, the `lambda` parser, when parsing templated  lambda code,
+  it uses previously parsed layer parameters as template parameters.

-on reference parsers below.
+More information on reference parsers below.

 [cf-ref]: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html
 [cf-getatt]: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html